apigee-labs/rapier/README.md

 The provision of
 hyperlinks in the resources themselves reduces the need for query URLs compared with an API that lacks hyperlinks, but there are still situations where query URLs are important.
-The meaning of the first URL is "the resource that is referenced by the items property of the TodoList resource at `/todos`".
+The meaning of the first URL is "the resource that is referenced by the items property of the resource at `/todos`".
 In other words, we are starting at `/todos` and following the `items` relationship declared in the data model, but without having to retrieve the resource at `/todos`.
 The second URL template indicates that we can form a query URL by appending the value of the `id` property of an `Item` on to the end of the URL `todos/items` to form a URL that will identify a single `Item` amongst the collection of items at `todos/items`.